opesto/Soundcloud-Downloader/readme.md

 Regular workflow:

 1. Open a web browser: Safari, [Firefox], or [Chrome]
-    1. Go to soundcloud
+    * Go to soundcloud
-        * How-to: Type `http://soundcloud.com` in the [address bar](http://www.basicsbee.com/lesson3.html)
     * Go to the page of a song or set which you own the rights to
     * Copy the page's address
-        * How-to: click and drag to select the whole address with your mouse.
         * Right click on the text, and select "copy" **or** hold 'Cmd' and press 'C'
         * It should look like one of:
             * `https://soundcloud.com/<user>/<track-name>`
             * `https://soundcloud.com/<user>/sets/<set-name>`
             * `https://soundcloud.com/<user>/likes `

-* Open Terminal.
-    * Refer to setup step #3 if you've forgotten how
+2. Open Terminal (refer to setup step #3 if you've forgotten how)
     * To get the page-address: right click, then click 'paste'

             $ cd